dobsiin/fhem/README.md

 # FHEM Docker

 I'm running this container on my Synology DiskStation 1512+.
-This docker image contains FHEM and is based on Debian Stretch with few dependencies.
+This docker image contains FHEM and is based on Debian Jessie with few dependencies.

 ## Run:
 ```